 To market yourself, rather than sell, you must first understand your audience and then select information and deliver it in a precise and concise way.

 Here are some top tips to help improve your application:

 The biggest difference between those who sell and those who market is good employer research.
 In order to truly market yourself, you must first understand what DWF is looking for.
 This is more than just looking at our website, but rather, it is done by engaging in social media posts and observing industry trends and challenges in addition to any other activity which the company is involved in.
 Once you understand our business, you should be able to answer the questions on the training contract application with ease, as you will understand why we are asking these questions.

-There are lots of useful websites out there which help you to understand our legal business in more detail.
+There are many useful websites out there, which help you to understand our legal business in more detail.
 For example, LawCareers.Net, Chambers Student, Legal Cheek and AllAboutLaw.
-You should also check our social media and trainee blogs.
+You should also check our social media channels and colleague stories.

 DWF values both legal and non-legal work experience.
 What is important in this experience is that you can demonstrate how the skills you have obtained link to the role of a trainee solicitor and how they will help you in role.
 We understand that legal work experience is difficult to obtain and that part time retail roles can provide valuable skills for your time during your training contract.

 When sharing examples, make sure that you are specific and attend to details.
 Answer the question directly and name any relevant experience, training or software knowledge that you have which will set you apart from other candidates.
 Make sure to be honest and confident of the experience that you include so that you are able to expand upon this in an interview setting.
 This will help us to gain a better understanding of the type of experience that you have had and how this will translate to the workplace.